 Addressing Climate Vulnerability for Power System Resilience and Energy Security, developed by the RALI Project, explains how climate change affects hydropower and other power generation infrastructure and resources.
 A four-step approach outlines how these risks can be addressed at both the project and sector level:

 (2) identify, evaluate, and prioritize options to address climate risks;

 (3) integrate climate change into project implementation, power planning, operations and maintenance; and

 (4) monitor, evaluate, and adjust plans over time.

 The paper helps power planners and investors better understand and manage climate risks to hydropower and power system performance.
 It also provides a roadmap for planners and investors to follow in undertaking these steps.

 Download the full paper here.

 Molly Hellmuth is the Climate Resiliency Senior Advisor for USAID’s Integrated Resource and Resilience Planning projects in Ghana and Tanzania.
 She is an international expert in water resources, climate risk management, and resilient development.
-She has over 20 years of international experience, and has developed climate risk management strategies, tools, models, and guidelines for various clients, including for USAID, the African Development Bank, the World Bank, the ASEAN Centre for Energy, the US Millennium Challenge Corporation (MCC), the Western Electric Coordinating Council (WECC), and the U.S. Departments of Defense and Energy (DOD, DOE), amongst others.
-She has provided guidance on building climate resilience in the power sector for the U.S. MCC, and WECC, and has developed specific guidance on climate risk and resilience of hydropower plants for USAID, and DOE.
+She has over 20 years of international experience, and has developed climate risk management strategies, tools, models, and guidelines for various clients, including for USAID, the African Development Bank, the World Bank, the ASEAN Centre for Energy, the US Millennium Challenge Corporation (MCC), the Western Electric Coordinating Council (WECC), and the U.S. Departments of Defense and Energy (DOD, DOE), among others.
+She has provided guidance on building climate resilience in the power sector for the U.S. MCC and WECC, and has developed specific guidance on climate risk and resilience of hydropower plants for USAID, and DOE.
 She holds a PhD and M.S. in Civil and Environmental Engineering from the University of Colorado-Boulder, a B.S. in Environmental Studies, and a B.A. in French.